gmanuel89/Spectral-Typer/README.md

 * **Signal-to-noise ratio**: defines the signal-to-noise ratio to be used as a threshold for peak picking, after noise estimation.

-* **Peak picking mode**: defines if "all" the peaks should be kept or only the "most intense" for each spectrum.

-* **Most intense signals to take**: defines the number of most intense signals to preserve (if "most intense" is selected as "Peak picking mode").
+* **Most intense signals to take**: defines the number of most intense signals to preserve (a value of 0 retains all the peaks).

 * **Peak filtering threshold percentage**: defines the percentage threshold according to which all the peaks that are not present in at least the selected percentage of the spectra are discarded.